Faculty & Staff

 - Need for flexible, configurable systems

-- Current, once leading, technologies are out of synch with industry, making it risky to rely on them
+- Current, once leading, technologies are out of sync with industry, making it risky to rely on them

 - Complex, siloed and outdated business processes impede administrative effectiveness and efficiency